truenas/documentation/content/TrueCommand/Reports/Generation.md

 ![ReportsGenerated](/images/TrueCommand/2.0/ReportsGenerated.png "ReportsGenerated")

-To download the report metrics in <file>JSON</file> format, hover your cursor over the report and click the blue down-arrow that appears.
+To download the report metrics in <file>JSON</file> format, hover your cursor over the report and click the blue down-arrow that displays.

 ![ReportsGeneratedDownloadData](/images/TrueCommand/2.0/ReportsGeneratedDownloadData.png "Reports Generated Download Data")